 Okay, notification grouping.
 So, iOS and WatchOS will group notifications by app by default.
 And most of the time, that should be totally okay.
 But consider threading related content to have discrete meaningful groupings.
 People are really excited about this one.

 Okay, rich notifications.

+Consider creating rich education so people can accomplish more right in the moment.
+And last, but not least, consider notifications on both devices.
+You'll be providing a great experience in any circumstance.
 So, the next time people hear this sound , people will be delighted because you value their attention, and sent them something really great.

+Thank you guys.
 So, for more information about notifications, check out these related talks.